Boehringer-Ingelheim/dso/docs/user_guide/pre_commit.md

 Run dso lint.............................................................Passed
 ```

-The check failed, because on "end of file" has been fixed.
+The check failed, because the "end of file" has been fixed in one file.
 This now shows as "unstaged"
 file in `git status`:

 ```console